* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) by Jay Pearson (Oracle A-Team) *

-The Data Sync tool provides the ability to extract from both on-premise, and cloud data sources, and to load that data into BI Cloud Service (BICS), Oracle Analytics Cloud Service (OACS), and other relational databases.
+The Data Sync tool provides the ability to extract from both on-premise, and cloud data sources, and to load that data into relational databases.

 Last year I covered an approach that could be used to secure the connections used by Data Sync by using an SSH tunnel (link to the article)

 In the 2.3 release of Data Sync, the ability to create and use one or multiple SSH tunnels was added natively to the tool.
-At the time of writing this functionality is still considered 'Beta', although it does appear to work well.
+This functionality is still considered 'Beta' - that said A-Team testing found that it worked well.

 This article will walk through steps to set up the tool to use the native SSH tunnel functionality.

 As a pre-requisite, you will need the IP address, port, and service name of the database that will be connected to via SSH, and a copy of the SSH private key for that host.
 In the case of a DBaaS database, the key would have been provided at the time of its creation, and the IP, port and service name can be viewed from the console.
 See step (a) in the previous blog for more help identifying those values (link to the article), and check with your database or cloud administrator to get a copy of the private SSH key.

 Be sure to download and install the latest version of the Data Sync Tool from OTN through this link.